Automorphisms of the Torelli complex and the complex of separating curves: Introduction

 \section{Introduction}

-Let $S$ be a connected, compact and orientable surface with the Euler characteristic $\chi(S)$ negative.
-It is widely known that the complex of curves, $\calc(S)$, for $S$ plays an important role in the study of the mapping class group $\mod(S)$ of $S$.
-In fact, understanding of the automorphism group of $\calc(S)$ leads to the computation of the commensurator of $\mod(S)$ as discussed in \cite{iva-aut} and \cite{kork-aut} (see also \cite{luo} for the automorphism group of $\calc(S)$).
-The aim of this paper is to compute the automorphism group of the Torelli complex $\calt(S)$ and the complex of separating curves, $\calc_{s}(S)$, for most of surfaces $S$.
-These simplicial complexes are variants of the complex of curves and were introduced in \cite{farb-ivanov} and \cite{bm} for closed surfaces to compute the commensurators of the Torelli group $\cali(S)$ and the Johnson kernel $\calk(S)$ for $S$ (see also \cite{mv} for a related work).
-We refer to Section \ref{sec-comp} for a precise definition of these complexes and groups.
-The extended mapping class group $\mod^{*}(S)$ of $S$ naturally acts on $\calt(S)$ and $\calc_{s}(S)$ by simplicial automorphisms.
-These actions induces the natural homomorphisms from $\mod^{*}(S)$ into the automorphism groups $\aut(\calt(S))$ and $\aut(\calc_{s}(S))$, which are shown to be isomorphisms in the following theorems.
-As an application, we prove that the natural homomorphisms from $\mod^{*}(S)$ into the commensurators of $\cali(S)$ and $\calk(S)$ are isomorphisms.
+Let $S=S_{g, p}$ denote a connected, compact and orientable surface of genus $g$ with $p$ boundary components.
+Unless otherwise stated, we assume a surface to satisfy these conditions.
+The complex of curves for $S$, denoted by $\calc(S)$, plays an important role in the study of the mapping class group $\mod(S)$ for $S$.
+In fact, understanding of automorphisms of $\calc(S)$ leads to the computation of the commensurator of $\mod(S)$ as discussed in \cite{iva-aut} and \cite{kork-aut} (see also \cite{luo} for automorphisms of $\calc(S)$).
+The aim of this paper is to compute automorphisms of the Torelli complex for $S$ and the complex of separating curves for $S$, denoted by $\calt(S)$ and $\calc_s(S)$, respectively.
+These simplicial complexes are variants of the complex of curves.
+When $S$ is closed, they are used in \cite{farb-ivanov} and \cite{bm} to compute the commensurators of the Torelli group and the Johnson kernel for $S$ (see also \cite{mv} for a related work).
+We have natural simplicial actions of the extended mapping class group $\mod^*(S)$ for $S$ on $\calt(S)$ and on $\calc_s(S)$.
+The following theorems show that the induced homomorphisms from $\mod^*(S)$ into the automorphism groups $\aut(\calt(S))$ and $\aut(\calc_s(S))$ are isomorphisms for all but finitely many surfaces $S$.
+As an application, we prove that the commensurators of the Torelli group $\cali(S)$ and the Johnson kernel $\calk(S)$ for $S$ are naturally isomorphic to $\mod^*(S)$.
+We refer to Section \ref{sec-comp} for a precise definition of simplicial complexes and groups mentioned above.